 Book early and save: Yes

-Online bookings open: around 140 days ahead of the travel date.
+Online bookings open: around 2 months ahead of the travel date

-Book online and you will have to collect your ticket from a machine at Budapest-Deli station.
+Book online from outside of Hungary and you will have to collect your ticket from a machine at Budapest-Keleti station.

-Rail pass users need to reserve before boarding for journeys from Budapest, reservations can be arranged at the international travel desks at Keleti or Nyugati stations.
+Rail pass users need to reserve before boarding trains for this journey, reservations can be arranged at the ticket counters at Keleti station.

 |Ticket Provider||Approximate Cost|